 If a student placed on academic probation does not achieve a cumulative 3.0 GPA within one semester, an appeal for additional time can be submitted by the EM GPD to the Graduate School.
 For an appeal to be submitted, the student must work with their faculty advisor and the EM GPD to develop a remediation plan that details steps to be taken to raise the student's cumulative GPA to 3.0 or higher, including (i) the courses to be taken, (ii) the corrective action(s) to be taken, and (iii) the amount of time requested for the extension.
 If the remediation plan is approved by the student, the faculty advisor, and the EM GPD, then an appeal (including the remediation plan) will be submitted to the Graduate School.
 If extra time is granted by the Graduate School, the student will be informed in writing of the amount of additional time allowed for achieving a cumulative 3.0 GPA.
 If the EM Program does not support a time extension, or if the extension request is denied by the Graduate School, the student will be dismissed from the Graduate School.
 If the student does receive a time extension, and then does not achieve a cumulative 3.0 GPA within the time specified by the Graduate School, the student will be dismissed from the Graduate School.
-If the student does receive a time extension, and then does not achieve a cumulative 3.0 GPA within the time specified by the Graduate School, the student will be dismissed from the Graduate School.
+Table of Contents